owkin/benchmark_flamby/README.rst

    $ pip install -e ".[all_extra]" # Note that the all_extra option installs all dependencies for all 7 datasets

-This benchmark can then be run on Fed-TCGA-BRCA's validation sets using the following commands, which will launch a grid-search on all parameters found in `utils/common.py` for the FederatedAveraging strategy:
+This benchmark can then be run on Fed-TCGA-BRCA's validation sets using the following commands, which will launch a grid-search on all parameters found in `utils/common.py` for the FederatedAveraging strategy doing 120 rounds (`--max-runs 12` * 10) with 100 local updates per round:

 .. code-block::